RedGhoul/CodingCards/readme.md

 - Unity (The game engine) : Used for the developement of multi platform mobile client
 - MYSQL server : Used for data storage
+- Elastic Search : for indexing all those questions
-- .NET Core 2.2
+- .NET Core 3.0
 - ASP.NET MVC

-Hosted on AZURE using:
+Hosted on Digital Ocean using Docker & Docker Swarm

-A Managed Instance of MYSQL

-A Managed Instance of Azure Web Apps